Abortion-Linked Vaccines: A Moral Analysis with Michael Pakaluk and Jay Richards [transcript]

 MP: I think it should be said earlier in the document there's a reference forward to this criterion of independence, and this is the main thing that is getting attacked in that section: that it's sufficient for ethical purposes if the procuring of the abortion and the production of these cell lines is institutionally, and probably in intention and choice, separate from the scientists who are using the cell lines for research purposes.
 I'm not sure that sort of independence can really ever be attained.
 You know, for example, one of the immortalized cell lines was immediately licensed by its creator and sold for profit.
 So if you're entering into a contractual relationship to purchase this—even if you're in another lab and you had nothing to do with the abortion—are you really isolated from it?
 Are you really independent?
 It's a kind of argument, so to speak, hypotheticals: suppose you could make them independent, would that mean that there were no ethical issues remaining in use of these cell lines?
 And the CDF argues no, there would still be an ethical problem.
 That there would be a contradiction in someone’s saying that they are opposed to abortion and are using these cell lines.
 It's not possible to avoid that contradiction and the CDF seems to say that this contradiction is particularly salient and important in societies and research cultures in which abortion is regarded as permissible.

-TM: Yeah, that’s very interesting.
-I will say two for the listeners because we’re going to be talking for a while mainly about the morality of the production of these vaccines rather than taking them, this will in a sort of indirect manner affect the sort of way that we form our consciences about taking the vaccine, because how seriously we take that issue depends on precisely we think we are cooperating with.
-I didn’t like the EPPC statement, which we will perhaps touch on later, primarily because it sort of dismissed the Church’s teachings on the morality of the production of these vaccines.
-Nut in principle before reading your piece in Crisis, Michael, I kind of thought, Well OK, if all I’m doing is benefiting from an abortion committed in the past, it seems plausible to argue that there really is no cooperation to speak of, which you indeed agree with in your piece—if that’s all you’re looking at, if something is completed in the past, there cannot be cooperation with it, strictly speaking.
-So it was really your ethical analysis of what’s being done in the production of these vaccines and the kind of ongoing nature of it, that kind of pinged my conscience more and got me thinking in a deeper way about, well, not that I had an inclination to take the vaccine anyway, but now I had much stronger reasons than I previously did.
-So Dignitas Personae itself focuses on the production, but it’s very relevant to our judgement of the ethics of taking it.
+TM: I didn’t like the EPPC statement, which we will perhaps touch on later, primarily because it sort of dismissed the Church’s teachings on the morality of the production of these vaccines.
+But in principle before reading your piece in Crisis, Michael, I kind of thought, Well OK, if all I’m doing is benefiting from an abortion committed in the past, it seems plausible to argue that there really is no cooperation to speak of, which you indeed agree with in your piece—if that’s all you’re looking at, if something is completed in the past, there cannot be cooperation with it, strictly speaking.
+So it was really your ethical analysis of what’s being done in the production of these vaccines and the kind of ongoing nature of it, that got me thinking in a deeper way about, well, not that I had an inclination to take the vaccine anyway, but now I had much stronger reasons than I previously did.

 MP: Now one of the things that this document says, and a lot of people who think about this don’t think very carefully about it, is there’s a kind of granting that the abortion wasn’t done for the sake of producing the cell line, but I think that as Jay pointed out, people have looked into this carefully say that’s not possible.
 The cell line has to be taken out of a still live unborn child.
 And that is possible only if the abortion has been coordinated in such a way and done in such a way— there’s a technique called “waterbag abortion” which is favored in these cases which expels the unborn child without killing it and sort of shredding it in any way and then gets transported immediately to a laboratory.
 So it’s coordination, right.